Geico motorcycle insurance coverage is available for standard, racing, antique, and custom bikes.

 Geico Motorcycle Insurance Coverage

-Geico motorcycle insurance coverage works similarly to car insurance coverage.
+Geico motorcycle insurance products work similarly to car insurance coverage.
 Like car insurance, most states require a minimum amount of liability coverage that will pay for the property damage and medical bills of other drivers or riders should you be at fault for an accident.
 You have the option to purchase more coverage beyond the state minimum.

-Here are the standard types of Geico motorcycle insurance you can get, plus a few extras.
+Here are the standard types of Geico motorcycle insurance you can get, plus a few add-ons.

 |Geico Motorcycle Insurance||What It Covers||Is It Required?|